PaloAltoNetworks/autofocus-lenz/README.md

 ### [+] CHANGE LOG [+]

+v1.1.1 - 12JUL2016
+* Switched from threading to multiprocessing to improve speed.
+* Switched from using passed arguments directly to allow for more flexibility in future updates.

 v1.1.0 - 08JUN2016
 * Added ability to specify meta_scrape sections "sha256", "sha1", "md5" "file_type", "create_date", "verdict", "file_size", "tags", "ssdeep", "imphash", and "digital_signer".
 * Added "imphash" and "digital_signer" to existing section lists for all sample functions.